cuali/todo.txt-scala/README.md

 ## Limitation

-It currently accepts only one single at a time.
+It currently accepts only one single line at a time.